Although annoying and messy, a nosebleed (call it epistaxis to impress your friends) is rarely a serious medical concern.

-- Have had ongoing bleeding for more than 15-20 minutes despite holding pressure
+- You have had ongoing bleeding for more than 20 minutes despite holding pressure

 - You are taking blood thinners such as aspirin, fish oil, Coumadin, (warfarin), or clopidogrel